 You can read Windows 10 (PC) Creators update’s Full categorized changelog by clicking here.

-Windows 10 Mobile Creators update Release Date:
+Windows 10 Mobile Creators update Release Date & How to install:

 Windows 10 Mobile Creators update full Changelog (Official & Unmentioned Changes from Insider Builds):